 Before going out and buying a bottle of hair dye, please first consider more natural, beneficial solutions to the problem.

 Going gray may be a part of life.
 Premature graying, however, may be due to factors you have some measure of control over.
-By making the proper adjustments to your diet and using certain products like Black Seed Oil on your hair, you may slow down or even reverse graying hair.
+By making the proper adjustments to your diet and using certain products on your hair, you may slow down or even reverse graying hair.

 If interested in our range of Black Seed Oil products, please visit our products page.